-Do not travel to Sudan due to crime, terrorism, civil unrest, kidnapping, and armed conflict.
+Reconsider travel to Sudan due to crime, terrorism, civil unrest, kidnapping, and armed conflict.

-Tensions remain high between the Government of the Republic of the Sudan and opposition forces and violence continues along the border between Chad and Sudan and areas that border South Sudan (including the disputed Abyei area).
+Violence continues along the border between Chad and Sudan and areas that border South Sudan (including the disputed Abyei area).
 Armed opposition groups are active in Central Darfur state and parts of Blue Nile and South Kordofan states.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in Sudan, as U.S. government employees must obtain special authorization from the Sudanese government to travel outside of Khartoum.
 The U.S. Embassy requires U.S. government personnel in Sudan to use armored vehicles for official travel.